apache/sling-site/src/main/jbake/content/documentation/development/getting-and-building-sling.md

 repository is up to date, it's recommended to build only the launchpad and the modules you're interested in.

 ## tl:dr - Short form build + run instructions

+**TODO This needs to be updated due to our move to Git, please ask on our dev list if unsure**

 If you already have the required svn (or Git, see below) client, JDK and Maven installed, here's the short form recipe:

     $ svn co http://svn.apache.org/repos/asf/sling/trunk sling